 The guidelines also state that the trial court can elect not to ascribe income to a parent if they are enrolled in reasonable occupational training that will establish basic skills or is reasonably calculated to enhance earning capacity.
 They noted that both the governing statute and the guidelines recognize that a parent’s child support obligation is paramount to all other financial obligations and a parent has a legal duty to support their biological and adopted children.

 The justices also noted other jurisdictions have considered the same issue that was before Supreme Court.
 Those courts applied one of three tests to determine whether to modify a child support order when a parent voluntarily terminates his or her employment.

 The first test (i.e., the “good faith” test), considers the actual earnings of a parent rather than their earning capacity, so long as they acted in good faith when they terminated their employment for a reason other than attempting to avoid a child support obligation.
 The second test (i.e., the “strict rule” test), disregards any income reduction produced by voluntary conduct and looks at the earning capacity of the parent in setting the support obligation.
 The third test (i.e., the “intermediate” test) balances factors to determine whether to use actual income or earning capacity to decide the support obligation.

 The court found the good faith test erroneously assumes a divorced or separated parent will continue making decisions in the best overall interest of the family unit and that it fails to attach sufficient importance to a parent’s support obligation.
-The justices added that once the parent seeking the modification provides a seemingly good faith reason, the burden of proof often shifts to the parent opposing the modification to show that the reason given is fictitious and even if the burden doesn’t shift the court is still left with the difficult task of evaluation the parent’s subjective motivation.
+The justices added that once the parent seeking the modification provides a seemingly good faith reason, the burden of proof often shifts to the parent opposing the modification to show that the reason given is fictitious and even if the burden doesn’t shift the court is still left with the difficult task of evaluating the parent’s subjective motivation.